aten2001/CS6210-project1/cpu/testcases/1/README.md

 ## Expected Outcome

-Each pCPU will exhibit an equal balance of vCPUs given the assigned workloads (e.g., if there are 8 pCPUs and 8 vCPUs, then there would be 1 vCPU per pCPU).
+Each pCPU will exhibit an equal balance of vCPUs given the assigned workloads (e.g., if there are 4 pCPUs and 8 vCPUs, then there would be 2 vCPUs per pCPU).